OsomePteLtd/principles/src/frontend.md

     bankAccount.query.ts
   services/
     [can be splitted into several files]
-    bankAccount/ (utils, helpers, all the things that should not be put in the components folder) [no nested directories]
+    bankAccount/ (utils, helpers, all the things that should not be put in the components directory) [no nested directories]
       bankAccount.service.ts
       bankAccountJournal.service.ts